Stable Gradients for Stable Learning at Scale in Deep Reinforcement Learning: Additional Experiments

-\paragraph{Results with the Multi-Skip Architecture.} We present the full learning curves comparing the proposed multi-skip architecture to the baseline fully connected architecture across all depths and widths studied in the paper.
+We present the full learning curves comparing the proposed multi-skip architecture to the baseline fully connected architecture across all depths and widths studied in the paper.
 We follow the experimental protocol of \citet{obando2023small, ceron2024mixtures, agarwal2021deep}, running each experiment with three random seeds.